TornMarketing/Mautic-Custom-Navlinks/README.md

  - URL of the link
  - Nav type (_blank, iframe)
  - Save and Close
- - Clear Cache (This will rebuild the config files and update everything)
+ - Clear Cache After Install and every modification/new link (This will rebuild the config files, update and recompile everything)

 ## Torn Marketing
 Shared with love from the Torn Marketing Team